How to Clean a Stovetop

 Cleaning a Gas Burner Stovetop

 Stovetops with grates and plates will benefit from a good cleaning too.
 Here's the best way to wash away burnt food and grease.

 Turn off all burners and be certain they are cool to the touch.

+Remove the control knobs and wash them up quickly with soap and water is all that's needed.
 It may be easier to find the controls if you use a smaller bowl of hot soapy water for their soak.